practice-proactive/HelloWorld/README.md

 #### 2. contibute to group :busts_in_silhouette:

-browse through :package: :package: [Projects](https://github.com/practice-proactive/HelloWorld/blob/master/projects.md), choose a project you like and work on it. did't found a project you like, add your project or propose a new project
+browse through :package: [Projects](https://github.com/practice-proactive/HelloWorld/blob/master/projects.md), choose a project you like and work on it.

+did't found a project you like, add your project or propose a new project

 remember everyone can add/propose :new: new projects.